Meet The Tree Teachers

 Creator and founder of the Yoga Tree Studio

-The practice of yoga and mindfulness has been my guide through life’s transitions.
-Yoga has taught me acceptance and inner peace and given me energy and perspective.
+The practice of yoga has been my guide through all life’s transitions.
+It has taught me acceptance and inner peace and given me energy and perspective.
 Being on the mat is my happy place, my sanctuary and a celebration of body, mind and soul.
 Transferring those feelings off the mat is the true gift and in short, the practice of yoga has truly transformed my life!
-It’s a joy I feel compelled to share with others and why I created the Yoga Tree; a space where people of all ages can come together and enjoy the many remarkable benefits of yoga.

 Donna Simpson